chase104/data-visualization-dashboard/README.md

 - **Problem**: Ensuring charts were responsive on all devices.
 - **Solution**: Used Bootstrap responsive grid to control charts-per-row at a given viewport width.

-### Challenge: Implementing unique data set from API
+### Challenge: Implementing Unique Data Set from API

 - **Problem**: The schema that Chart.js expects and the data supplied by the API were vastly different.
-- **Solution**: Created a parsing function (convertData) that pulls relevant data from the returned API data and produces a Chart.js-friendly object structure.
+- **Solution**: Created a parsing function (`convertData`) that pulls relevant data from the returned API data and produces a Chart.js-friendly object structure.

-### Consideration:

-- Keeping the schemas orderly was difficult due to their complexity.
-Using TypeScript for a data-intensive project such as this could have presented significant advantages.

-### Challenge: Implementing DRY programming for various charts
+### Challenge: Implementing DRY Programming for Various Charts

 - **Problem**: Different chart types expect and require different inputs and configuration.
 - **Solution**: Implement ternary and conditional measures to produce correct data and structure for different chart types.

-### Consideration:

-- Implementing DRY programming here ended up being quite intrusive and intensive.
-There could be some advantages to not implementing full-DRY practices here and duplicating some logic to make the program easier to understand.

 ## Future Improvements